CloudCannon/base-jekyll-template/_posts/2018-10-31-how-wanikani-works.md

 * Doing Your Reviews
   - Unlocking Kanji
   - Unlocking Vocabulary
-* Getting a WaniKani Membership
+* Getting a WaniKani Account & Membership

 * What Can I Do With My WaniKani Knowledge?